Sign in

 2. In the Shared Email Templates app that will automatically open in your default browser, right-click Company signatures and select New signature.

-The signature preview will appear.
+The email signature preview will appear.

 3. Using the Design tab on the right sidebar, select a color theme, a font, a font size, and a layout for your company-wide signature.